CERT-Polska/mquery/docs/redis.md

 This only matters during the task execution and can be discarded after task is done.

-### Agents key (`agents`)

-Agents is a unique List of active agent groups.
-It's stored in the key `agents`.

-Agent spec is represented by schema.AgentSpecSchema class.
+### AgentGroup table (`agentgroup`)

-When scheduling jobs, mquery needs to know how many agent groups are currently waiting for tasks.
-In most cases there is only one, but in distributed environment it may not be true.
+When scheduling jobs, mquery needs to know how many agent groups are waiting for tasks.
+In most cases there is only one, but in distributed environment there may be more.

 ### Cache objects (`cache:*`)